2023 Solar Incentives Guide for Glassboro, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a specified percentage of the money you spend on your solar system.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
 The Clean Energy Credit is valid until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
-This amount will decrease slightly each year until the end of the current program.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
+The amount will then decrease slightly each year until the end of the current program.
+Beginning in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Glassboro solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Glassboro solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives